iSarabjitDhiman/TweeterPy/docs/docs.md

             with_replies (bool, optional): Set to True if want to get the tweets user replied to, from user's profile page.
 Defaults to False. end_cursor (str, optional): Last endcursor point.
 (To start from where you left off last time).
 Defaults to None. total (int, optional): Total(Max) number of results you want to get.
 If None, extracts all results.
+Defaults to None. from_date (str, optional): Though any format should work, human-readable are recommended - 1 June 2023 (To start fetching from a specified period of time).
+Defaults to None. to_date (str, optional): Though any Format should work, human-readable are recommended - 10 June 2023 (Fetch til a specified period of time).
 Defaults to None.

         Returns:
             dict: Returns data, cursor_endpoint, has_next_page